erming/ubuntu-wp-install/README.md

 This script installs:
 - NGINX
-- PHP5 (with mysql and gd support)
+- PHP5 (with mysql, curl and gd support)
 - MySQL
 - Wordpress